Durundur/Sport-shop/README.md

 E-commerce application for a sports equipment store.
 The application is built using Next.js on the frontend and the Java Spring framework on the backend.

+App avaible is on: [https://sport-shop-two.vercel.app](https://sport-shop-two.vercel.app), It takes around 1 minute to wake up the api.

 ## Features:
 - Responsive interface
 - REST API